killerducky/deja-queue/notes.md

 ## Playlists

+- [ ] Skip playlist does not always(?) reset the current track number
 - [ ] Make title, etc editable and searchable
 - [ ] Adding the same playlist should not overwrite fields
   - [ ] Rating(!), DateAdded